popiol/crypto_game/README.md

 model_2 = input -> layer_2_1 -> layer_2_2 -> output
 model_3 = input -> (layer_1_1, layer_2_1) -> concat(layer_1_2, layer_2_2) -> layer_3_3 -> output
 ```

-## Reinforcement learning

-The models are trained with the Soft Actor Critic method.
-The current value of the portfolio is used as the reward.

 ## Model structure